pmastropolo/module-two-challenge-advanced-css/README.md

 ## Description

-A portfolio for me, Peyton Mastropolo, that displays all projects I have worked on.
-Should also contains recent pictures of me and the best way to contact me.
+A portfolio for me, Peyton Mastropolo, that displays projects I have worked on.
+Projects week three and four under the section, "Work", have not been done yet, so I gave the image alts coming soon, and the links should not direct anywhere but I added them in my HTML code.
+Should also contain a recent picture of me and the best way to contact me through phone or email.
+Portfolio should also display my Github link and a link to my Resume.
+I am currently working on my resume, so its a link to my linkend that I have not updated in a very long time.
+I am in the process of updating that as well.

+I used HTML & CSS to do this portfolio.
+I used the hover selector in CSS so when your cursor goes over the links, it should define them more.
+I also changed the cursor to a more pointer finger, when hovering over my navigation menu.
+I added a lot of different outlines, box shadows, colors, and a background image to show more defintion and to make it unique to me.

 ## Table of Contents:file_folder:
 - [Installation](#installation)